alema-r/Alessandro-Marcolini-Oniro/README.md

 # meta-ohos

-**meta-ohos** is a collection of bitbake layers that implement the build system support in All Scenarios OS.
+**meta-ohos** is a collection of bitbake layers that implement the build system support in Oniro Project.
 The build system documentation is available in the `docs` subdirectory.

 ## Contributing